nurulzahranyy/nurulzahranyy/README.md

 ---

-I'm a continuous learner who loves turning complex logical problems into clean, functional, and aesthetic digital experiences.
+I'm a continuous learner who loves turning real-life and complex logical problems into clean, functional, and aesthetic digital experiences.
 As an **INTJ**, i like planning things! i see every project as a new puzzle to solve and optimize.

 ---